 With space-based benchmarks, you compare multiple assets within the same time frame.
 Comparing OEE across different divisions, sites, assets, or products can be interesting, but is not likely to lead to actionable insights.
 If you are going to compare OEE scores, be sure that you are comparing the same equipment, running the same product under similar conditions.

-With time-based you compare a single asset to itself over time, which is the preferred form of OEE benchmark.
+With time-based benchmarks, you compare a single asset to itself over time, which is the preferred form of OEE benchmark.
 Use OEE as a tool for improvement by trending OEE over time for a given asset or product.

-Historical trends are extremely valuable to help understand the context of your OEE score.
-Dimensional analysis, such as by part, team, and shift is easy with OEE software and provides a much deeper understanding of your OEE data.
+Dimensional analysis, such as by part, team, and shift should be easy with OEE software and provides a much deeper understanding of your OEE data.

-A closely related metric to OEE is TEEP (Total Effective Equipment Performance), which provides insights into the true capacity of your manufacturing operation.
-TEEP is calculated as OEE x Utilization.
 The flip side to TEEP is Hidden Factory, which is the untapped capacity of your manufacturing plant (the maximum amount of additional production that can be unlocked without capital investment).
 Make sure your OEE software also measures TEEP.

 A good starting point for data is what we call the OEE gold standard, which is to measure OEE with an additional breakdown of OEE loss categories into the Six Big Losses and a detailed breakdown of OEE Availability losses into Downtime Reasons.